benweidig/a-functional-approach-to-java/README.md

 ./gradlew tasks
 ```

-The task name for each example is unique, and can be run without requiring the subproject:
+The task name for each example is unique and runs without requiring the subproject:

 ```shell
 # Actually runs :02-functional-java:example-2-9